 An AGS Drug Sensitivity Genetic report is both predictive and preventative to assist your physician in prescribing the correct medication and dosage from the beginning.
 Ask your physician now if a Personalized Medicine Drug Sensitivity GeneticTest from AGS is right for you.

 Your unique genes play a big role in your personal response to medications.
 We do not all respond to the same medications in the same way.
 These differences can be linked to variations in genes that encode enzymes involved in each step of drug metabolism.
 Many medications are metabolized in the body by enzymes, and the rate of drug metabolism can vary significantly from patient to patient.

 Knowing your medication metabolism rate, your physician may decide to increase or reduce the standard dose or even prescribe an alternative medication.
-The decision about which medication to prescribe may also be influenced by another medication that you are taking to avoid interactions between them.
 Your physician will be able to select the right dosage helping you reduce the trial and error process, achieve therapeutic results and avoid adverse drug reactions.

 The report will also identify any drug-to-drug and gene-to-gene interactions from your current medication list.
 Your physician can use this information as a powerful and important tool to individualize your treatment plan and optimize the efficacy and safety of your prescribed medications.

 AGS Drug Sensitivity Genetic Test examines how your genes affect your response to 190+ FDA-approved medications, from the simplest drugs like aspirin to those that are commonly prescribed for treating:

 AGS Drug Sensitivity Genetic Test offers patients and physicians an integrated approach to healthcare.
 Knowing your genetic information allows you and your physicians to: